 It can keep tabs on your past results and produce graphs for easy data absorption.
-These results can then be emailed to your doctor so they can get the detailed information they need to make a relevant reading of your heart health.
-The Pyle Health app can also work with the Pyle Scales and thermometer, for a more comprehensive health coverage.
+These results can then be emailed to your doctor, too, so they can get the detailed information they need to make a relevant reading of your heart health.
+The Pyle Health app can also work with the Pyle Scales and thermometer, for more comprehensive health coverage.

-Like the Nokia and QardioArm options, this iHealth model is comprised of a large but easily portable measuring unit that inflates a strap around the arm.
+Like the QardioArm, this iHealth model is comprised of a large but easily portable measuring unit that inflates a strap around the arm.
 All results are sent directly to the accompanying free app on your smartphone (both Android and iOS).

 The app itself is very well structured with easy-to-follow instructions and we especially like the way it keeps the user informed with an animated graph during the test process.
 The main unit itself is very similar in design to the QardioArm.
 The iHealth system works well, too, and the company also produces several other versions if you're looking for a cheaper alternative.